chickli/playground/README.md

 # playground
-the playground allows beginners of a specific language to learn the basic concepts and structure of the language fast.
+the playground allows beginners of a specific language to learn the basic concepts and structure from straitforward examples quickly.